 NATIONAL CHAMBER CHOIR OF ARMENIA

-NCCA has toured in Argentina, the USA, Canada, Georgia, Greece, Lebanon, and the UK.
 In 2006, the ensemble took part in the International Festival of Modern Music in Donizetti Opera Theatre in Bergamo, Italy, and performed several concerts in the White Hall and Catherine Palace in Saint Petersburg, thus summing up the Year of Armenian Culture in Russia.
-In 2007, the choir delivered an exceptional concert in the Council of Europe Concert Hall in Strasbourg, France.
+NCCA has toured in Argentina, Canada, Georgia, Greece, Lebanon, and the UK.

-On the occasion of the 140th anniversary of Komitas’ birth, NCCA recorded two CDs at Saghmosavank Monastery, featuring selected sacred and secular choral works by the genius composer.
-In the same year, concerts were organized in the Gaveau Concert Hall and Saint-Louis Church in Paris, a concert-lecture was held at Haus der Kulturen der Welt (House of the World Cultures), Berlin, and concerts were held in Geneva and Zurich.
-The video recordings of the concerts in France and Switzerland were edited into a documentary, which was later aired on the various Armenian Public TV and satellite channels.
+On the 140th anniversary of Komitas’ birth, in 2009, NCCA recorded two CDs at Saghmosavank Monastery, featuring selected sacred and secular choral works by the genius composer.
+In the same year, concerts were organized in the Gaveau Concert Hall and Saint-Louis Church in Paris, a concert-lecture was held at Haus der Kulturen der Welt (House of World Cultures), Berlin, and concerts were held in Geneva and Zurich.
+In 2019, the Choir had a concert dedicated to the 150th birth anniversary of Komitas Vardapet in the UNESCO Headquarters’ concert hall in Paris.
+In 2021 the Choir took part at the Ravenna festival with the local symphony orchestra and then in Yerevan opera theater by the leading of world famous conductor Riccardo Muti.

 Artistic Director and Principal Conductor

-Maestro Mlkeyan is an Honored Artist of Armenia, “Movses Khorenatsi” medal recipient, as well as Armenia’s 2nd-degree medal recipient for the services provided to his motherland.
+Maestro Mlkeyan is People's Artist of Armenia, “Movses Khorenatsi” medal recipient, as well as Armenia’s 2nd-degree medal recipient for the services provided to his motherland.

 He was born in Yerevan, in 1961.
 He received his primary music education in the Music School after Mirzoyan, class of violin.
 He then studied in Saint Petersburg, class of symphony and choral conductor.
 He continued his graduate studies in the class of Emin Khachatryan, as his assistant trainee.